anchen31/SSIMSQL/README.md

 - TSSmySQL.py
   - handles the twitter stream and stores it into a mySQL db

+- RSSmySQL.py
+  - Sub Item 1
-RSSmySQL.py - handles the data from TSSmySQL.py and condenses sentiment into
-              one minute chunks
+  - handles the data from TSSmySQL.py and condenses sentiment into one minute chunks
   - gets reddit sentiment
   - gets latest market news from finviz
   - gets overall market sentiment from s&p 500
   - stores all of the above into a mysql db

+- Ibkr.py
-Ibkr.py - gets price of stock
+    - gets price of stock
     - gets live stream of stock
     - technical analysis (VWAP, Bollinger Bands)
     - support / resistance 1 min intervals
     - long term support / resistance with 1 day intervals
     - options data (gamma and theta?)
     - IBKR live stock news.

-- Item 1
-- Item 2
-  - Sub Item 1
-  - Sub Item 2